JOIN THE WOODSTOCK POLICE DEPARTMENT

 - Copy of high school diploma or GED

-- Step X: A polygraph evaluation will be administered to the candidates receiving conditional offers of employment.
+Step X: A Computer Voice Stress Analysis will be administered to the candidates receiving conditional offers of employment.

 *The order or requirements are subject to change without notice.
 This listing is meant to advise on the order of the process and not to be a complete listing of all the processes involved in the hiring process.

 The City of Woodstock is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, religion, age or disability in employment or the provision of service.